Easiest 7000m Peaks Nepal

 Putha Hiunchuli is one of the popular peaks of the Dhaulagiri mountain range in Nepal, reaching an elevation of 7,246 meters (23,770 feet).
 It sits in the western part of Nepal, near the border with Tibet.

-The mountain was first climbed by Jimmy Roberts and Ang Nyima Sherpa, and it has since become a popular destination for mountaineers and trekkers.
+The mountain was first climbed in 1954 by Jimmy Roberts and Ang Nyima Sherpa, and it has since become a popular destination for mountaineers and trekkers.

-The climb to the summit of Putha Hiunchuli involves technical rock and ice climbing and is considered a challenging and demanding route.
+The climb to the summit of Putha Hiunchuli involves long snow slopes with very little technical ground, which is exactly why guides rate it among the easiest 7,000-metre peaks in Nepal; its difficulty lies in remoteness and altitude rather than climbing skill.
 It is typically climbed as part of a more extended expedition to the Dhaulagiri massif, which includes several other peaks in addition to Putha Hiunchuli.
 The best climbing time is in the spring, when the weather is typically more stable, and the snow conditions are better.

 Tilicho Peak - 7134 Meters